vegawidget/ggvega/src-ext/TypeScript/README.md

 The goal of **ggvega** is to translate a ggplot2 object to a Vega-Lite specification.
 To achieve this goal, we divided the task into two parts.
 The first one is **ggspec** which is to convert a ggplot2 object into a ggschema specification.
 The second one is this part: **TS ggvega** which is to translate a ggschema specification to a Vega-Lite specification.

 The reason why we divide **ggvega** into two parts is that we want to use TypeScript in this R package.
-[Vega-Lite](https://vega.github.io/vega-lite/) is an TypeScript project.
+[Vega-Lite](https://vega.github.io/vega-lite/) is a TypeScript project.
 We wanted to base our code on Vega-Lite schema, and we needed an environment where we can "do something" with the schema.
 In the TypeScript environment, we can use the source code of  [Vega-Lite](https://vega.github.io/vega-lite/).
 We can also convert TypeScript and JSON schema to each other.
 I think that's why we have to build **TS ggvega** and why we want to use TypeScript.

 Fortunately, during the GSoC 2019, I  can be responsible for the [TS ggvega](https://github.com/vegawidget/ggvega/tree/master/src-ext/TypeScript).
 Very thanks for the guidance from my mentors: ***[Ian Lyttle](https://github.com/ijlyttle)*** ,  ***[Haley Jeppson](https://github.com/haleyjeppson)*** and the support from ***[Google Summer of Code](https://summerofcode.withgoogle.com/)*** .